tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/datacatalog/Data-Catalog-Search-syntax-reference.md

 ---
 title: Azure Data Catalog Search syntax reference
-description: This article describes the search syntax used with Azure Data Catalog.
+description: This article describes the search syntax that you can use in Azure Data Catalog.
 author: jasonwhowell
 ms.author: jasonh
 ms.reviewer: jasonwhowell